 We saw in a previous section that there is a shortage of inventory in many parts of Virginia.
 This may seem like an advantage for sellers since it means lesser competition.
 However, what often happens in such markets is that buyers become less motivated given the lack of options and high prices.
 As a result, you can’t get away with pricing your house much higher than market rates, especially if you want to make a quick sale.

 Finding the right balance between profits and an appealing price point can be hard.
 One of the ways you can arrive at an accurate asking price is by carrying out a comparative market analysis.
-Many real estate agents, including Clever Partner Agents, offer these for free if you work with them.
+Many real estate agents, including Clever agents, offer these for free if you work with them.

 3. Invest in landscaping and staging